 Drafting Your Post

 I have found that for most sponsored posts, the brands don’t want a “review”.
 They want you to tell a story and incorporate their product into that narrative.
 You know your audience better than anyone, so stay true to yourself and your brand, they hired you for a reason.

-The reason many brands want you to turn off the automatic publicize, is to ensure proper disclosures in your social media posts.
+The reason many brands want you to turn off the automatic publicize is to ensure proper disclosures in your social media posts.
 You need to use #ad #sponsored in all of your posts to abide by the FTC guidelines.
-Facebook has recently updated their branded content policy and added a “branded” tagging button for this reason as well, you can read all about that here.
-You will also have brand specific hashtags and tags that they will want you to use as well.
-Some companies even have you submit your social media amplification for approval along with your post draft to ensure it meets their standards.
+Facebook has recently updated its branded content policy and added a “branded” tagging button for this reason as well, you can read all about that here.
+You will also have brand-specific hashtags and tags that they will want you to use as well.
+Some companies even have you submit your social media amplification for approval along with your post-draft to ensure it meets their standards.

 Now Go For It!

 So there you have it, all of my tips and tricks to nailing sponsored posts!
 The best advice I can give you is to go for it!
 Don’t let the numbers scare you, and the worst thing they can say is no. Be prepared for rejection, but for know that there are campaigns out there just for you!
 Nothing great ever happens by waiting, you have to take life by the horns, get out there, and do it!